 Carriers' stamp - stamps used for mail delivery by private carrier from a post office to an individual addressee, particularly during the period 1842-60.
 When the postal service was first organized, letters were carried from post office to post office since there was no delivery to individual addressees.

 Cash on Delivery (COD) Service - mail which collects the cost of postage and the product enclosed is collected from the recipient and forwarded to the mailer.
 This service is sometimes called 'Cash on Delivery'.
 Collect on Delivery (COD) service was introduced on July 1, 1913.
 Parcel Post Service, finally made available to U.S. citizens on January 1, 1913, was received with enormous enthusiasm.
 Farm families could use it to convey produce at standardized, understandable and lower rates than they had received from express companies.
 Marketers were thrilled with the promise of this new sales frontier.
 The growth of Parcel Post service was phenomenal.
 During the first six months of operation approximately 300 million parcels were handled.
-When Collect on Delivery (COD) Service was introduced seven months later, the popularity of parcel post went through the roof as mail order companies' profits exploded.
+When Collect on Delivery (COD) Service was introduced six months later, the popularity of parcel post went through the roof as mail order companies' profits exploded.
 COD and Parcel Post Service pushed the development of industry tied to the creation and development of unique parcel mailing containers, including those built to hold eggs by the dozens.